Progress report for FNE19-918

 Our main objective is to create a partnership that enables multiple farms to market and sell Kunekune pork in order to share risks and benefits between a group of farmers selling pork together.
 A cooperative business model seems like the logical fit for our goals.
-Currently, three farmers who live within a 40-mile radius are prepared to make the operational changes involved, and three more are considering joining.
-All three committed farmers have been raising Kunekune Pigs between three and eight years.
+Currently, seven farmers located in New York and Maryland are prepared to make the operational changes involved, and several more have expressed interest in considering joining in the future.
+All committed farmers have been raising Kunekune Pigs for three and ten years.
 We have sold meat in individual cuts, wholesale to restaurants, and/or in wholes/halves via freezer trade.
 Since we have a group of farms that agreed to this first step, we will ask if this method of partnership can be developed and expanded as a model to others by creating a framework and providing thorough technical assistance in order to collaboratively produce high-quality Kunekune pork for the market.

 We seek to create written procedures and way of collaboration that solidifies a Kunekune pork cooperative.
 We seek SARE funds to develop five main components of establishing our partnership: membership, product consistency, logistics, market demand and marketing, promotion, brand development, and sales.